Xalalau/backdoor-shield/README.md

   - Prints detections to the console;
   - Logs detections both grouped and individually.

-Honestly, I don't know of a free GMod scanner addon that does all this.
+Honestly, I don't know of a free GMod scanner that does all this.

 # Install